ansys/pyfluent/doc/source/users_guide/index.rst

 ==========
 User Guide
 ==========
-This guide provides information regarding using Ansys PyFluent and its constituent modules and components.
+This page introduces the PyFluent library for anyone who wants to import its Python modules and start to develop Python code to control and monitor Ansys Fluent.

 ..
-   This toctreemust be a top level index to get it to show up in pydata_sphinx_theme
+   This toctree must be a top level index to get it to show up in pydata_sphinx_theme

 .. toctree::